Honor the power of your voice and begin your journey with us today!

 Polysubstance Use Disorder

-According to the Centers for Disease Control and Prevention (CDC), polysubstance abuse is “the use of more than one drug.”
+Polysubstance abuse is the use of more than one drug.
 Whether you take two substances intentionally or unintentionally, you can develop a polysubstance use disorder when you take two or more drugs together or within a short time period.

 The key to finding the proper treatment for polysubstance use disorders is searching for rehab centers that prioritize individualized treatment programs.
 An individualized program will allow you to create a treatment plan that is perfectly aligned with your rehabilitation needs and goals.